 Another way to illustrate the ultimate truth of Oneness is to think of a pie.
 If we take one pie, and then cut it up into multiple pieces, is it still one pie, or is it many pies?
 Nobody calls a slice of pie a separate pie in and of itself.
 It is still just one pie now divided into many pieces.
 The oneness of the pie – the fact it is one pie, remains no matter how many times we divide it with slices, just as all elements within the universe, including our egos, are merely pieces of the same one universe.
 All notions of separate “pieces” as being self-contained entities within themselves, which is the notion of ego, is an illusion.
 Since ego is illusion, all notions of separate, self-essential “beings,” even the notion of a separate “supreme being” ego-god is also an illusion.

-In a nutshell, the “stuff” all forms are composed of – energy – which exists due to the beginningless and endless interplay of the two fundamental principles of Oneness – stasis and change, is the only “unchanging,” “timeless,” “eternal” if you will.
+In a nutshell, the “stuff” all forms are composed of – energy – which exists due to the beginningless and endless interplay of the two fundamental principles of Oneness – stasis and change, as I posit in an upcoming chapter, is the only “unchanging,” “timeless,” “eternal” if you will.
 The forms which manifest themselves as a result of this interplay are not, since they are ever-changing.
 The belief in the permanence of any form whatsoever, whether it is an object, our egos, “souls,” “spirits,” or “God,” is an illusion and not true.
 This is where we can easily get confused.
 We confuse the illusion of form’s permanence with the truth of the permanence of the only which is manifest in countless forms – All and its two principles of Oneness, as we will explore further in a later chapter in this book, “The Principles of Oneness.”
 As we saw in the example of the ice cube previously, an ice cube appears to be a “fixed” form, but when heat is applied, it changes into a puddle of water.
 The ice cube is not “destroyed.”
 It is changed.
 So too, when an ice cube forms as a result of water freezing, it is not “created.”
 It is only changed from one state to another.
 The essence of the ice cube – water, remains whether it takes on the form of an ice cube or a puddle.
 All, and its two principles of Oneness – like the water – are permanent and “eternal” if you will.
 The ice cube and the puddle are the forms of that water, which are ever-changing and impermanent.
 The water is forever.
 The forms of that water are not.
 Our egos are merely different forms of the same Oneness of All, which is why they too, like the ice cube, are impermanent, clearly illustrating yet another reason why the notion of the “immortal soul” is untrue.

 Ascetics and other “religious” people the world over have for ages, taught a need for the denial of the self, or the “disciplining,” and “torturing” of the self, of the ego.
 This does not lead to either truth or enlightenment because one is never free of the ego by denying it.
 Rather, one is only free of the ego by being aware of it – of truly seeing it for what it is.
 It is in awareness, not judgment where truth is to be found.
 That can only come with honest, truthful, courageous inquiry of what is, without needing to defend, condemn, or justify the ego.
 As stated previously, the ego is not necessarily a “bad” thing, as it is necessary to enable consciousness to be self-conscious, as without the ego, self-consciousness – All’s awareness of itself, would not be possible.
 The problems arise when the ego comes to believe it is the center of the universe, and not the center of its own universe.
 There is a vast difference between the two.
 It is all the difference between being a people of war or peace.
 Virtually all of us believe our ego is the center of the universe, which results in egotistical pursuits of “converting others” to our way of believing and thinking, leading to endless war.
 That is why the question of ego and our awareness of the truth of what our egos are is so vitally important.

 When are we free of attachment to our egos?
 When we no longer have to defend, condemn, or justify them.
 When we do not feel the compulsive need to justify our ego by creating fictions to prop up the notion it will live forever, such as afterlife theories, the notion of a “loving God,” or any other idea which purports the permanent reality of what is truly only temporary, passing, and illusory.
 It is only when we can look at life with graciousness for what we do have, without selfishly desiring to live forever and perpetuate the idea of “me,” that we are truly free.
 True Salvation is Real freedom since it is independent of the ego, and involves seeing it for the illusion it is instead of needing to endlessly justify it, as is the case in the Christian and Islamic notions of salvation.
-We are only free when we no longer need to hang on to the childhood fantasy of immortality, and can accept the limits of our lives with grace, dignity, and an immensity of respect and humility only the permanence of mortality can bring.
+We are only free when we no longer need to hang on to the childhood fantasy of immortality, and can accept the limits of our lives with grace, dignity, and an immensity of respect and humility only the acceptance of the fact of the permanence of mortality can bring.
 As long as we are trying to defend, justify, and perpetuate the idea of “me,” we are never free.
 All wars are nothing more than a defense of the idea and perpetuation of “me.”
 That is why it is vitally important for everyone on the planet to see the ego for what it is.
 If we all knew, actually knew within the deepest recesses of our beings we are One, that it is ultimately never about “me” alone, but about the Oneness of All, the world would be transformed into a very different place – the “Kingdom of God” on Earth, as Jesus is said to have spoken of.
 For now, there is absolutely no evidence this will ever happen on a global scale.
 But does it even have to for us to be free?
 Does another’s circumstance dictate our freedom within in our non-attachment to our egos?
 If it does, then we are not truly free.
 To save ourselves through awareness of the Oneness of All is in a sense, to save the world entire.

 The fundamental issue with the ego is that it fails to see the Ultimate Reality of the Oneness of All.
 In truth, the self does not exist.
 The “I” does not exist.
 All is One.
 Realization of this Ultimate Truth ends all notions of self and other, and all the illusions of God as an ego, as separate from “his people.”
 The notion of the ego being a self-essential, independent reality as separate from everyone and everything else, while at the same time being the center of the universe, whether that ego is the notion of “me,” “you,” or “God,” is the single delusion which is the root cause of virtually all suffering and misery.
 Unfortunately, this delusionary belief is the foundation for all ego-centric worldviews such as Christianity, Islam, and atheism, with virtually the entire world population following an ego-centric worldview of one kind or another.
 Since each of these worldviews buy in to the illusion of the self being at least a separate, independent, and essential reality, if not a permanent reality, they are all false.
 The only truth is Oneness, as essence is always One, and never many.
-There can ever only be One Essence, and that essence is the Oneness of All.
+There can ever only be One Essence, and that Essence is the Oneness of All.